Nikolas Cassadine: Casting

 On September 29, 2021, Adam Huss portrayed the role of Nikolas, when Coloma was unavailable.
 In November of the following year, Huss once again stepped into the role, following Coloma testing positive for COVID-19.
 The following month, after three years on canvas, it was announced Coloma had been let go from the role and he would last appear at the end of January 2023.
 Daytime Confidential reported Coloma had allegedly refused to tape his final scenes upon learning of his dismissal.
 In a statement to Deadline Hollywood, a representative for Coloma refuted Daytime Confidential's claims, citing Coloma did not complete filming "due to health issues with his recent Covid exposure" and that "the network graciously agreed that he should not film the remaining few days of the year."
 Coloma made his last appearance on January 26.
 Huss assumed the role on January 31, to complete scenes Coloma was unable to film.
 On March 1, 2023, Huss wrapped his stint as Nikolas.
+Huss returned during the final moments of the August 31 episode.